jgw96/LumaFeed/test/README.md

 # E2E Testing with Vitest

-This directory contains end-to-end tests for the Feeding Tracker application using Vitest.
+This directory contains end-to-end tests for the LumaFeed application using Vitest.

 ## Test Structure